IAProg/IWG-test/README.md

 # IWG-TEST
-A simple PIXI/TS game client implementing an instant win scratch card style game
+A simple PIXI/TS game client implementing an instant win scratch card style game Supports dynamics scaling so have a go resizing the window or loading in portrait

 # BUID & SETUP
 To setup: npm i